MayaMc317/MiniGame/README.md

 Controls

-use the arrow keys A and D to go left and right from your screen use the left click button on your mouse to shoot
+-use the arrow keys A and D to go left and right from your screen -use the left click button on your mouse to shoot

 How to Play